-The womens rights and social reformer carried out research into coal fossils and became the first woman on the scientific staff at Manchester University.
+The famous scientist and campaigner started her career by researching coal fossils.
+She was the first woman on the scientific staff at Manchester University.

 The rock and fossil collections at Cliffe Castle museum have been built up over the last 200 years and today contain approximately 25,000 specimens.

-In the nineteenth century the Bradford Philosophical Society (BPS) acquired fossil material and mineral collections from local amateur geologists such as Richard Mawson and Joseph Dawson.
-Richard Mawson, a famous architect who built many buildings in Bradford, gave a collection of building stones, whilst Joseph Dawson’s mineral collection cataloguing reflects scientific knowledge and theory of the time.
+In the nineteenth century the Bradford Philosophical Society (BPS) acquired fossil material and mineral collections from local amateur geologists, such as Richard Mawson and Joseph Dawson.
+Richard Mawson was a famous architect who built many buildings in Bradford and he gave a collection of building stones.
+Joseph Dawson gave his carefully catalogued mineral collection, which shows the developing scientific knowledge and theories of the time.

-Test what you have learned about Rocks by taking our quiz - the Rock Hard Memory Test.
+Test what you have learned about rocks by taking our Rock Hard Memory Test!